-5 Fashion Ideas for Your Next Instagram Post
+5 Fashion Ideas For Your Next Instagram Post

 By analyzing what is appealing to your audience and comparing it to what isn’t, you exactly know what to create and can forecast engagement on your future posts.
 If you have a particular post that got the most appreciation, consider recreating it with slightly different attire.

 You already know that this type of content is popular among your audience, so you’ll probably get good engagement again.
-As a result, your account’s total engagement rat
+As a result, your account’s total engagement rate may improve.

 For in-depth, objective and more importantly balanced journalism, Click here to subscribe to Outlook Magazine